Voluntary Service Overseas

-Voluntary Service Overseas (VSO) is a not-for-profit international development organization charity with a vision for "a fair world for everyone" and a mission to "create lasting change through volunteering".
+VSO is a not-for-profit international development organization charity with a vision for "a fair world for everyone" and a mission to "create lasting change through volunteering".
 VSO delivers development impact through a blended volunteer model consisting of international, national, and community volunteers working together to develop the systems and conditions for positive social change.

-In 2018–19, VSO worked in 23 countries in Africa and Asia.
+In 2022–23, VSO worked in 35 countries in Africa and Asia.

 VSO currently works in the following core programme areas: